Astronomical transit

-In astronomy, a transit (or astronomical transit) is a phenomenon when a celestial body passes directly between a larger body and the observer.
+In astronomy, a transit (or astronomical transit) is the passage of a celestial body directly between a larger body and the observer.
 As viewed from a particular vantage point, the transiting body appears to move across the face of the larger body, covering a small portion of it.

 The word "transit" refers to cases where the nearer object appears smaller than the more distant object.
 Cases where the nearer object appears larger and completely hides the more distant object are known as occultations.